bholt/uwplse.github.io/courses/au14-gm.md

 We'll meet each week to discuss exciting research going on within the group.
 Participants should subscribe to the
 [PLSE mailing list](https://mailman.cs.washington.edu/mailman/listinfo/plse).
+Konstantin Weitz is in charge of making sure there is something planned every week.

 ### Schedule